 Casey is a Canadian Dad from Toronto, Ontario who shares his fatherhood journey at Casey Palmer, Canadian Dad, one of the few places to find fatherhood content in the Great White North.
 He shares his story because it’s different.
 He’s a Black father.
 He comes from a multiracial family.
 His family’s an urban family, looking to thrive in the city rather than run out to the suburbs like so many families have before them.
 This has his content come from a very unique place in Canada’s digital landscape, with Casey continually evolving it to tell the best story possible.

-And all that work’s been paying off—he’s been in traditional media, mentioned on websites and spoken on podcasts and stages dozens of times, and that’s when he’s not busy creating the thousands of pieces of content you can find on his blog, his podcast, and the social media sites that make up his digital home.
+And all that work’s been paying off—he’s been in traditional media countless times, mentioned in publications like National Geographic and Lonely Planet, and spoken on podcasts and stages dozens of times over.
+And all of this when he’s not busy creating the thousands of pieces of content you can find on his blog, his podcast, Chatting with Casey, and the social media sites that make up his digital home.

 Feel free to continue below to hear more of his story, or drop him a line if you want to find out more!

 Gabe Mederos, Vice President, Integrated Media Strategy at Weber Shandwick

 “Casey Palmer is easily one of the best influencers that I have had the pleasure of working with.
 During my time at TELUS, I had the opportunity to work with and get to know Casey and he has consistently blown me away with the quality of his content and the high levels of engagement he has with his audience.
 Casey is extremely creative, super dependable and multi-talented, all qualities that are important for brands when evaluating influencer partnerships.

 I would most definitely recommend Casey Palmer to any brands looking to work with an influencer who can create engaging, quality content, and I am excited about continuing to work with Casey on some exciting initiatives moving forward!”